 Lesson Plan - Get It!

-To do so properly, you must follow the recipe step-by-step.
-If you do things out of order, chances are the end product won't be as delicious as you were hoping.
+To do so properly, follow the recipe step-by-step.
+If you do things out of order, the end product won't be as delicious as you were hoping.

-It's called a process because it is just that — there are several steps that must be accomplished successfully in order to have a well-written paper at the end.
+It's called a process because it is just that — several steps must be accomplished to have a well-written paper at the end.

 But before you go on, if you missed or need to review the previous Writing a Research Paper Related Lessons on research writing and topic selection, please go to the right-hand sidebar.

 Using the skills you learned in this series' introduction lesson, visit your library to collect books, articles, and more.
-You can also search the Internet for reliable articles.
+You can also search the internet for reliable articles.
 Also, feel free to conduct interviews if you know experts on the topic.

 For instance, if you have decided to write a paper about the attack on Pearl Harbor, not every book about World War II will provide information that will be helpful to you.
-So, as you select resources, browse through them by skimming the Table of Contents, chapter titles, and section headings.
+So, as you select resources, browse them by skimming the Table of Contents, chapter titles, and section headings.

-As stated in the article, while doing your preliminary research, you may decide to tweak your topic, and that is okay!
-Based on the specific information you were able to find in your resources, you may decide that it will be easier to change the focus of your topic.
+While doing your preliminary research, you may decide to tweak your topic, which is okay!
+Based on the specific information you found in your resources, you may decide that it will be easier to change the focus of your topic.

-- So, what does preliminary research entail?
+- What does preliminary research entail?

-It is also helpful to jot down some brief notes as you do this, so later on you can remember what information you found where.
-These notes do not need to be formal in any way; they will just serve as a guide to help you to create your thesis statement in the next step of the process.
+It is also helpful to jot down some brief notes as you do this, so later on, you can remember what information you found where.
+These notes do not need to be formal in any way; they will serve as a guide to help you to create your thesis statement in the next step of the process.

-After finding reliable resources, the next step is to create source cards to record the information, so continue on to the Got It? section to learn how.
+After finding reliable resources, the next step is to create source cards to record the information, so continue to the Got It? section to learn how.